Historicity of the Quran: Haman

 The name Haman, also appears in the biblical Book of Esther where Haman is a counselor of Ahasuerus, king of Persia and an enemy of the Jews.
 The relationship between the Biblical and Quranic Haman has been a topic of debate.
-There is no evidence of such stories in Egyptian history.
+There is evidence of someone named as Haman (hmn-htp) in the Egyptian history.
 Some Islamic scholars compared plot elements of the book of Esther when they elaborated on the Quranic narrative of the Exodus.

 A Legendary Tower

 The Quranic narrative brings together Moses, Pharaoh, Karun, Haman, and a tower made of mud bricks in the same story.
 While some commentators, in an attempt to harmonize these elements from different geographical and historical periods, suggest that the structure in question could be a pyramid, the architecture of Egyptian pyramids does not resemble a tower, nor is the construction material made of clay, as the Quran describes.
 Another interpretation of the matter is that the characters mentioned are not historical figures, but rather specific typologies.